NASCAR O'Reilly Auto Parts Series at Circuit of the Americas

 Stock car races in the NASCAR O'Reilly Auto Parts Series has been held at Circuit of the Americas in Austin, Texas as a companion to the Cup race at the track since 2021.
 The 250 km race is currently known as Focused Health 250 for sponsorship reasons.
-Connor Zilisch is the defending winner.
+Shane van Gisbergen is the defending winner.

 Past winners

 The configuration of the Grand Prix Circuit, used from 2021 to 2024.